 Our bodies sometimes are physically “ready” for sex as early as 9 years old.
 Why would you wait until they are 13 or 14 to bring up the topic!?

 Let’s be clear.
-There is no disease in this planet that cannot be contracted by someone that is circumcised.
-AIDS, HIV, genital herpes, syphilis affect circumcised and uncircumcised men the same.
+There is no disease on this planet that cannot be contracted by someone that is circumcised.
+AIDS, HIV, genital herpes, syphilis affect circumcised and uncircumcised men exactly the same.

 If you stick your pole in the mud, it’s gonna get dirty.